PWS Education, Experience, Ethics

 4. The objectives of the Certification Program are to:

-(b) Establish a Wetland Certification Standards Committee composed of internationally recognized wetland experts drawn from the membership of the Society of Wetland Scientists Professional Certification Program, Inc., that will define, review every third year, and update as appropriate, rigorous, minimum standards and criteria for academic training and professional experience required for program certification of individual wetland scientists.
+2. Establish a Wetland Certification Standards Committee composed of internationally recognized wetland experts drawn from the membership of the Society of Wetland Scientists Professional Certification Program, Inc. that will define, review every third year, and update as appropriate, rigorous, minimum standards and criteria for academic training and professional experience required for program certification of individual wetland scientists.

-(d) Establish procedures as appropriate for certified members to maintain their status as PWS and/or WPIT and to administer a program for recertification of PWS after a specific time period.
+4. Establish procedures as appropriate for certified members to maintain their status as PWS/SPWS and/or WPIT and to administer a program for periodic certification renewal of PWS/SPWS/WPIT after a specified time period.

-(e) Maintain and disseminate a registry of certified wetland professionals.
+5. Maintain and disseminate a registry of certified PWS/SPWS and certified WPIT.

-(g) Develop, maintain and disseminate a Code of Ethics for the practice of wetland science and to establish procedures for disciplinary action against those PWS/WPIT members who are in violation of the Code.
+7. Develop, maintain and disseminate a Code of Ethics for the practice of wetland science and to establish procedures for disciplinary action against those PWS/SPWS/WPIT members who are in violation of the Code.

 5. For the administration of the affairs and the attainment of the objectives of the Certification Program, as set forth in Article I, 4, (a) to ( g), the Certification Program shall have the power, either directly or indirectly, either alone or in conjunction with others, to do any and all lawful activities that may be necessary, useful, suitable, desirable, or proper for the furtherance, accomplishment, fostering, or attainment of any or all of the objectives for which the Certification Program is organized, and to aid and assist other organizations whose objectives are such as to further accomplish, foster, or attain any of such objectives.